-As can be observed in Figure 2, the results for the second parameter evaluated, species concordance, in round V were: 14 of the 20 participating laboratories obtained an acceptable result (percentage greater than 95%), while the remaining six had concordance rates below the required standard.
+As can be observed in Figure 2, the results for the second parameter evaluated, species concordance, in round VI were: 18 of the 21 participating laboratories obtained an acceptable result (percentage greater than 95%), while the remaining three had concordance rates below the required standard.

 Comparing these results with those of previous rounds, it can be observed that most of the participating laboratories improved their concordance rates for this parameter.
-Only three demonstrated a decline, and five maintained the same concordance.
+Only one demonstrated a decline, and 10 maintained the same concordance.
+One laboratory participated for the first time.

-Analyzing the data using predictive values and the Kappa index, it can be observed that only three of the 20 participating laboratories had problems in identifying positive slides for P. falciparum (<80% PPV) and none had problems reading negative slides for this species (see Table 2).
-Although some of these laboratories belong to countries non-endemic for P. falciparum, which is also reflected in their evaluation, high levels of sensitivity and specificity should be maintained for diagnosis of positive cases of this species.
-For P. vivax, the 20 laboratories presented good results higher than 80% for both positive (PPV) and negative slides (NPV).
+Analyzing the data using predictive values and the Kappa index, it can be observed that all the 21 participating laboratories do not had problems in identifying positive slides for P. falciparum (<80% PPV) and only one had problems reading negative slides for this specie (see Table 2).
+Although some of these laboratories belong to non-endemic countries for P. falciparum, the results of this evaluation demonstrate high levels of sensitivity and specificity for the diagnosis of positive cases of this specie.
+For P. vivax, the 21 laboratories presented good results higher than 80% for both positive (PPV) and negative slides (NPV).
 It is worth mentioning that some laboratories reported P. vivax where it did not exist.

-As seen in Table 2, the kappa index demonstrates in detail that only one laboratory had discrepancies in the identification of both species, and two had problems in the identification of P. falciparum, reporting rates below 0.8 but higher than 0.5 compared to the previous rounds.
+As seen in Table 2, the kappa index demonstrates in detail that only one laboratory had problems in the identification of P. falciparum negative slides, reporting rates below 0.8 but higher than 0.5 compared to the previous rounds.